 At this stage of development, boys and girls are beginning to question their world – and need to be given the opportunity to do just that.
 A hallmark of that developing maturity is the capacity to accept others for who they are without having to agree with their views.

 In looking after students and managing their needs and interests as individuals, we are allowing them to achieve a ‘personal best’ in all that they do, but in a non-selective setting.

-Our Advisor program is part of our overall welling philosophy, which is built on Christian beliefs and the core values of respect and responsibility.
+Our Advisor program is part of our overall welling philosophy, which is built on the core values of respect and responsibility.
 The principles of Positive Education enhance the sense of meaning and hope in students and staff alike, while behaviour management practices are built on the foundations of Restorative Justice, aiming for equity, fairness and responsibility in all circumstances.

 More information on Positive Education and Restorative Justice can be found here.

 At the heart of the philanthropic centre of the School, since it was established in 1983, is the TAS Foundation.
 Its purpose is to generate funds to enable the School to give financial assistance and to continually develop the campus through new and improved facilities.

 This year the projects we are looking for financial assistance are: